-If you get a green line with the words, "This document was successfully checked as HTML5!" at the top of the resulting page, your page has validated.
+If you get a green line with the words, "Document checking completed.
+No errors or warnings to show." at the top of the resulting page, your page has validated.
 You now have a template for future use.

 If you get errors, there is a problem with your html code.
 Since so far your file only contains the html code from above, and I know that code validates, it means you've got a typo.
 Open the file, and very carefully check to make sure what you typed in is exactly what I have above.